rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 ### Memory Management

 libcudf code generally eschews raw pointers and direct memory allocation.
-Use RMM classes built to use `device_memory_resource`s for device memory allocation with automated lifetime management.
+Use RMM classes built to use memory resources for device memory allocation with automated lifetime management.

 #### rmm::device_buffer
-Allocates a specified number of bytes of untyped, uninitialized device memory using a `device_memory_resource`.
-If no resource is explicitly provided, uses `rmm::mr::get_current_device_resource()`.
+Allocates a specified number of bytes of untyped, uninitialized device memory using a memory resource.
+If no `rmm::device_async_resource_ref` is explicitly provided, it uses `rmm::mr::get_current_device_resource()`.

 `rmm::device_buffer` is movable and copyable on a stream.
 A copy performs a deep copy of the